entropic-dev/boltzmann/docs/content/reference/02-handlers.md

 _Added in 0.0.0._

 This symbol controls the HTTP response headers sent by Boltzmann along with your handler's return value.
-It must point at an object whose keys will be used as header names.
-The values will be used as header values.
+It must point to an object.
+Boltzmann uses the object's keys as header names, and the values as header values.

-When a response is returned by a handler (or middleware), Boltzmann will enforce certain invariants before passing the response back to enclosing middleware.
-In particular, if no `content-type` header is available on the response headers, one will be added by Boltzmann.
-See [response transforms](#response-transforms) below for details on which return types will produce which `content-type` values.
+When a handler or middleware returns a response, Boltzmann enforces certain invariants before passing that response along to the enclosing middleware.
+In particular, if no `content-type` header is available on the response headers, Boltzmann adds one.
+See the section on [response transforms](#response-transforms) for details on which return types produce which `content-type` values.

 **Example use:**